hiteshsahu/Python4ML/src/matlab/MathLab.md

          size(A)                // size of matrix
          [dr, dc] = size(A)     // Size in dr,dc
          [vMax, ivMax]= max(A)   // Max Value and its Index

+         A(:)   // convert Matrix into single column Vector

          A(i)     // ith element of Vector
          A(n:m)   // All elements from n to m index of Vector